What Is Neuroplasticity?

 These nutrients are important for neurogenesis (the formation of new neurons), neuroplasticity (the ability of the brain to re-organize itself), and cognitive function.
 [14]

 Meditation and other relaxation practices, such as yoga and taichi, promote plasticity by providing new and challenging experiences for the brain to process.
-This keeps the brain active and engaged, and can also lead to forming of new neural connections as the brain adapts to the new demands.
+This keeps the brain active and engaged and can lead to new neural connections as the brain adapts to the new demands.

 Social interaction increases neuroplasticity in several ways.